bmcd243/spotify-terraform/README.md

 ### Containers
 - Use Alpine base image where possible to reduce container size.
 Though, may cause compatability issues
+- Use ECR push commands to push Docker Container to ECR

 ### git